You are here

 1997: The College celebrates 90 years of education in art and craft and is given an award of distinction from the American Craft Council.

-1998: The College starts its first children’s summer art camp, Art Adventures, for children and teens, ages 7 to 17.
-The program is funded by a grant from the Schnitzer C.A.R.E Foundation and Jordan Schnitzer Family Foundation.
+1998: The first children’s summer art camp begins, called The Jordan Schnitzer Family Art Adventures program, for children and teens ages 6 to 17.
+The program is funded through grants from the Schnitzer CARE Foundation and the Jordan Schnitzer Family Foundation.

-2006: The College receives candidacy for accreditation by the Northwest Commission on Colleges and Universities (NWCCU).
+2006: OCAC receives candidacy for accreditation by the Northwest Commission on Colleges and Universities (NWCCU).

-2007: OCAC begins a $14.6 million Capital and Endowment Campaign to expand and renovate the western third of the campus.
-The College also celebrates its 100th year.
+2007: A $14.6 million Capital and Endowment Campaign is launched to expand and renovate the western third of the campus.
+The College celebrates its 100th year.

-Northwest College of Art.
-This joint MFA, the only one of its kind in the country, allows students to simultaneously explore craft and design using the combined resources of both institutions.
+2009: A joint Master of Fine Arts in Applied Craft + Design (MFA AC+D) degree program is launched with the Pacific Northwest College of Art.
+This joint MFA, the only one of its kind in the United States, allows students to simultaneously explore craft and design using the combined resources of both institutions.

-2010: OCAC achieves its phase I Capital and Endowment Campaign goals and dedicates the new Jean S. Vollum Drawing, Painting and Photography Building and the Bonnie Laing-Malcolmson Thesis Studios.
+2010: OCAC achieves its Phase I Capital and Endowment Campaign goals and dedicates the new Jean Vollum Drawing, Painting and Photography Building and the Bonnie Laing-Malcolmson Thesis Studios.
+President Bonnie Laing-Malcolmson ends her eight-year tenure as College President and Denise Mullen is hired as the new President of OCAC.

 2011: The College is granted regional accreditation by Northwest Commission on Colleges and Universities (NWCCU).